Wage Funding For Junior Professionals Now Available

-Apply for pre-approval to become an intern in our EYC Internship Program.
+Apply for pre-approval to become an intern in our EYC or Natural Resources Programs.
 Once you’ve been pre-approved, you’ll need to find an eligible employer to host your internship.
 This employer must also apply for and receive approval to participate in the program.

 The internship starts once you and your host have received approval, been matched, and provided all final contracts and salary documentation.